tp1de/ioBroker.ems-esp/README.md

 	Do nothing between settemp - delta and settemp
 	Make sure that delta is high enough to avoid too many boiler starts.

-## NEW: Heat Demand paramters can be changed during active instance
+## NEW: Heat Demand parameters can be changed during active instance
 	Heat demand parameters delta / weight for each thermostat can be changed within objects during active instance
 	Remark: Updated weight is only used wen a new Heat Demand is found Heat demand parameters weighton / weightoff for each heating circuit can be changed within objects during active instance